-All IPTD students are de facto members of the Critical Studies in Theatre and Performance Cluster.
-In addition to guest speaker and performance events, the cluster allows IPTD members to join students from Performance Studies, Rhetoric and Public Culture, African American Studies, and Screen Cultures for a series of professionalization workshops throughout the year.
+IPTD members join students from Performance Studies and Screen Cultures for a series of professionalization workshops throughout the year.
 These events cover a variety of topics, such as best practices for grant and fellowship application writing, CV and resume editing, interviewing, and teaching.
-The 2018-19 cluster director is Marcela Fuentes.

 One of the hallmarks of our program is excellent teaching training and experience.
 Most IPTD students serve as teaching assistants for an introductory theatre class, teach first-year seminars on topics related to their research, and teach at least one upper-level course of their own design.
 Students frequently complement this experience by participating in pedagogy workshops through the Searle Center for Advancing Teaching and Learning and/or by completing the Searle’s Teaching Certificate Program.